inet-framework/inet-tutorials/configurator/doc/step2.rst

 In the above XML configuration, the first two rules state that ``host3``'s ``eth0`` interface should get the address 10.0.0.100, and ``host1``'s ``eth0`` interface should get the address 10.0.0.50.
-The third rule is the exact copy of the default configuration, and tells the configurator to assign the rest of the addresses automatically.
+The third rule is the exact copy of the default configuration and tells the configurator to assign the rest of the addresses automatically.

 Note that the XML configuration contains ``<config>`` as root element.
-Under this root element there can be multiple configuration elements, such as the ``<interface>`` elements here.
+Under this root element, there can be multiple configuration elements, such as the ``<interface>`` elements here.

 The <interface> element